Invasive Plant Fact Sheets

 areas open woods and clearings across southeastern PA and probably

-is a fast-growing, creeping grass not yet in PA but found across the border in
+, is a fast-growing, creeping grass not yet in PA but found across the border in Maryland.

-dense monocultures in wet habitats that disrupt waterways and degrade habitat
+, forms dense monocultures in wet habitats that disrupt waterways and degrade habtitat for native wildlife.

 very large perennial grass, forms extensive colonies in wetlands.
 The scattered